Arthur Andersen: Enron scandal

-The Powers Committee (appointed by Enron's board to look into the firm's accounting in October 2001) came to the following assessment: "The evidence available to us suggests that Andersen did not fulfill its professional responsibilities in connection with its audits of Enron's financial statements, or its obligation to bring to the attention of Enron's Board (or the Audit and Compliance Committee) concerns about Enron's internal contracts over the related-party transactions".
+On February 1st, the Powers Committee, appointed by Enron's board to look into the firm's accounting in October 2001 and named after and led by William Powers Jr., the holder of the Hines H. Baker and Thelma Kelley Baker Chair at the University of Texas School of Law who had been brought onto the Enron board to lead the investigation, came to the following assessment on Andersen in their report: "The evidence available to us suggests that Andersen did not fulfill its professional responsibilities in connection with its audits of Enron's financial statements, or its obligation to bring to the attention of Enron's Board (or the Audit and Compliance Committee) concerns about Enron's internal contracts over the related-party transactions".